-Isotopic fractionation of stable carbon isotopes Carbon-13 (13C) and Carbon-12 (12C) refers to the fluctuation in the carbon isotope ratios as a result of natural biochemical processes as a function of their atomic mass (Taylor, 1987).
-Variations as such are unrelated to time and natural radioactive decay.
-It is common practice in radiocarbon laboratories to correct radiocarbon activities for sample fractionation.
+Isotopic fractionation of stable carbon isotopes Carbon-13 (13C) and Carbon-12 (12C) involves alterations in the ratios of isotopic species as a function of their atomic mass as a result of natural biochemical processes.
+1 Variations as such are unrelated to time and natural radioactive decay.
+It is common practice in Carbon-14 laboratories to correct radiocarbon activities for sample fractionation.
 The resultant ages are termed “normalized”, meaning the measured activity is modified with respect to -25 o/oo (per mille) with respect to VPBD.
 The correction factor must be added or subtracted from the conventional radiocarbon age.

 Beta Analytic’s fees already include δ13C measurements in conjunction with C14 analysis.
 The lab also provides δ13C measurements NOT in conjunction with C14 analysis except for water samples.
 Please email the lab for the rates.

 Disclaimer: This video is hosted in a third-party site and may contain advertising.